 - Elefriends will avoid posting graphic description or images, or detail about methods.
 It's ok though to share thoughts and feelings around self harm and suicide.
 Read Time to Changes guidance on posting safely.

-- Swearing or offensive language (including suggested swearing through symbols or images of swear words) – the Ele has rather sensitive ears
+- Post swearing or offensive language even if censored (including suggested swearing through symbols or images of swear words) – the Ele has rather sensitive ears

 - It's ok to share thoughts and feelings about food, eating and drinking.
 But please avoid numbers of calories, measurements, amounts of food eaten, images of weight loss or detail about methods of gaining or losing weight.
 The Ele finds this guidance from Time to Change useful.